 When should you apply a glaze in the detailing process?

 Glazes should be applied before applying any waxes or sealants to the paintwork.
-It’s a good idea to apply the glaze after thoroughly washing, decontaminating and polishing the surface for the best results possible.
+It’s a good idea to apply the glaze after thoroughly washing and chemically decontaminating (using iron fallout and tar removers) the surface for the best results possible.

 Preparing the Paint for Glazing